natenka/pyneng-book-en/docs/source/book/04_data_structures/6_dicts.rst

         'port':'G1/0/11'
     }

-In order to get a value from the dictionary you have to refer to the key in the same way as in the lists, only the key will be used instead of the number:
+In order to get a value from dictionary you have to refer to key in the same way as in lists, only key will be used instead of number:

 .. code:: python